PoisotLab/ms_straight_lines/manuscript.md

 In this paper we will describe this new approach to modelling $L$, and show how it compares to previous models.
 We estimate parameters for this model using open data from the `mangal.io` networks database.
-Finally, we show how this model for $L$ suggests a new and more useful way of predicting network structure and discuss how generative models can be useful tools for including our knowledge of a system into our predictions.
+Finally, we show how this model for $L$ suggests a new and more useful way of thinking about metrics of network structure and discuss how generative models can be useful tools for including our knowledge of a system into our predictions.

 # Results and Discussion

 ### Flexible link model fits better and makes a plausible range of predictions

 **Table 1.
 Model comparisons:** Pareto-smoothed important sampling values and differences relative to the maximum in the expected log predictive density for the flexible link and the three competing models.
 The mean and standard deviation (SD) (standard error (SE)) is given for the two metrics.